akshaybhonde67/BehaviouralQuestions/README.md

 The ability to absorb memories, knowledge, talent, and ability from others through interaction, understanding, and empathy.
 At the core of this ability is the ability to learn and supernatural part would be how fast I would be able to learn.
 So Learning is how we become the greatest version of ourselves.
 It would allow me to ignite positive change in the world and leave a positive impact on our society. <br><br>

+10. Tell me about a time that you failed?<br>
+When I first started my career at Mu Sigma as a data analyst, I would find myself falling behind on work due to procrastination.
+This affected my work, as I was not meeting the standards, and making things harder for my team overall.
+After speaking with my manager, I realized that my procrastination was a symptom of lack of confidence in my abilities in my role.
+Upon discovering this, my manager and I decided it would be best if I shadowed other team members to watch how they work and ask questions for a month.
+I went on to successfully work for that company for almost 16mths and in all my roles since then at various companies, I no longer procrastinate, and regularly review training materials, ask relevant questions and adapt quickly to remain current about my job functions.<br><br>

+11.